ProPublica and The Virginian-Pilot are exploring the ways children of Vietnam veterans may be affected by a parent’s exposure to Agent Orange.

 The Department of Veterans Affairs acknowledges that direct exposure to Agent Orange and other defoliants may lead to negative health consequences for veterans.
 Some veterans’ service organizations, including the Vietnam Veterans of America, have expressed concern that exposure has also led to health issues in the children of veterans.

 Are you a veteran of the Vietnam War era?
 We’re interested in talking to all veterans who served in Vietnam and the wider Western Pacific area during that time, including those stationed in Korea.
 You can help us learn more about this issue by completing the short survey below, which includes questions about your service, family and health.
 Please answer as completely as you can.
 Your personal information will not be shared with others without your permission, but reporters plan to aggregate statistical information and publish an overview about the results of the survey, without identifying specific individuals.

-Posted by GPD on September 5, 2015, With 1770 Reads Filed under Agent Orange, Health.
+Posted by GPD on September 5, 2015, With 1775 Reads Filed under Agent Orange, Health.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.